 What does your company do?

-What is your background and what motivated you to start a business?
+What is your background and how did you get into business?

 What sets your company apart from others?

-What is the biggest challenge for your company?
+What is the biggest challenge your company faces?

 What do you enjoy most about your job?

 What I enjoy the most is solving problems, both technical and business, every day.
 Knowing that our product touches peoples’ lives so directly is also a super bonus.
 We get to see and live each patient’s story.

 What advice do you have for aspiring entrepreneurs?

 The advice I would have for entrepreneurs is: It is going to be a roller coaster; you’re going to have massive wins and worrying losses.
 Just enjoy the ride and keep true to your purpose.